BAFBFT/Maze-navigating-robot/README.md

 </p>

 ## Addressing Point 3
+The buggy is given instructions based on the color that is read with the CommandBuggy function in dc_motor.c:
 	// Function to command motors based on color and mode void CommandBuggy(DC_motor *mL, DC_motor *mR, char color , char mode) {
 	    if (color == 1) { // RED, turn right